Acetaminophen Drug Level

 The acetaminophen drug level is a blood test used to screen for the presence of the

 This over-the-counter (OTC) medicine is used to treat pain and reduce fever.
-It is
+It's

 safe and works well in the recommended doses.
 But dosing mistakes are common.
 Acetaminophen

 is also often used in intentional overdoses.
-Acetaminophen is also a common ingredient
+It's also a common ingredient in many

-in many other OTC products, so it's easy to take more than you realize.
-In very high
+other OTC products, so it's easy to take more than you realize.
+In very high doses,

 This test measures how much acetaminophen is in your blood.
 Healthcare providers do

 this test if it's possible you have taken too much of the drug and harmed your liver.

 Why do I need this test?

 An overdose of acetaminophen is a common cause of liver damage.
 This can be serious